ethereum-optimism/optimism/specs/rollup-node.md

 > **TODO** This section probably includes too much redundant details that will
 > need to be removed once the execution engine spec is up.

-Optimistic Ethereum's execution engine API is built upon [Ethereum's Engine API specification][eth-engine-api], with a couple of modifications.
+Optimism's execution engine API is built upon [Ethereum's Engine API specification][eth-engine-api], with a couple of modifications.
 That specification builds upon [Ethereum's JSON-RPC API specification][JSON-RPC-API], which itself builds upon the [JSON-RPC specification][JSON-RPC].